-- Operate an institutional pharmacy to provide these items; or - ➤ Contract with Medicaid enrolled community pharmacies to provide these items to Medicaid beneficiaries.
+- > operate an institutional pharmacy to provide these items; or - contract with Medicaid enrolled community pharmacies to provide these items to Medicaid residents.
 The pharmacy must be reimbursed by the facility for these items.

-Residential health care facilities with inclusive Medicaid rates for drugs and supplies may dispense these items to Medicaid beneficiaries regardless of the refill, quantity, and prior authorization/approval limitations described in this Manual.
+Child (Foster) Care Agencies with inclusive Medicaid rates for drugs and supplies may dispense these items to Medicaid residents regardless of the refill, frequency, quantity and duration, step therapy, and prior authorization/approval limitations described in this Manual.

-Only drugs specifically "carved out" of the Medicaid all-inclusive rate may be billed directly to the Medicaid Program.
-Drugs "carved out" and billed directly to Medicaid are subject to refill, quantity and prior authorization/approval requirements as described in this Manual.
-The Medicaid Nursing Home/Child (Foster) Care Drug Carveout List may be accessed online at:
+Only drugs specifically carved out of the Medicaid all-inclusive rate may be billed directly to the Medicaid Program.
+Drugs carved out and billed directly to Medicaid are subject to refill, frequency, quantity and duration, step therapy and prior authorization/approval requirements as described in this Manual.